-Our Practice - The Company has not established a compensation committee.
-As a matter of Italian law, the compensation of executive directors is determined by the Board of Directors, while the Company's shareholders determine the base compensation of all the Board members, including non-executive directors.
+Our Practice - Under Italian law, the compensation of executive directors is determined by the Board of Directors, while the Company's shareholders determine the base compensation of all the Board members, including non-executive directors.
 Compensation of the Company's executive officers is determined by the Chairman.
 The Company does not produce a compensation report.
-However, the Company discloses aggregate compensation of all of its directors in its annual financial statements prepared in accordance with Italian GAAP and in Item 6 of its annual report on Form 20-F.
+However, the Company discloses aggregate compensation of all of its directors in its annual financial statements prepared in accordance with Italian GAAP and in Item 6 of its annual report on Form 20-E